RajaSakthiyan/intergalaxy_shop/README.md

-## Problem Definition: Merchant's Guide to the Galaxy - README
+## Problem Definition: Merchant's Guide to the Galaxy

 Problem One: Merchant&#39;s Guide to the Galaxy